Home

 A translucent, faintly glowing deep-sea slug with a billowing hood and a fringed tail in black water.

-Described October 2024Mystery mollusc · Bathydevius caudactylusRobots filmed this glowing sea slug 157 times over 20 years before anyone could name it: a slug that left the seafloor to swim the midnight zone, catching food in a hood.
+Described October 2024Mystery mollusc · Bathydevius caudactylusRobots filmed this glowing slug 157 times over 20 years before anyone could name it.
+Naming a new species means catching one to study its body and DNA, and this jelly-soft animal of the midnight zone was so hard to land intact that the proof took two decades.
+It turned out to be a slug that left the seafloor to swim, scooping up food in a billowing hood.

 A pale gold wrasse with a bold inky spot near its tail.